prideout/lava/README.md

 ## Design philosophy

+This is a lightweight Vulkan library that makes no **vkCmd\*** calls; that's your job.
+It also doesn't include a materials system, or a scene graph, or an asset loader, or any platform-specific stuff like windowing and events.
+However it does a lot of other things!

-lava is written in a subset of C++ that forbids RTTI, exceptions, and the use of <iostream>.
+lava is written in a subset of C++17 that forbids RTTI, exceptions, nested namespaces, and the use of `<iostream>`.

+The public API is an even narrower subset of C++ whereby classes can only contain public methods.

 ## Code style

-The style is vertically compact, but no single line should be longer than 100 characters.
+The code is vertically compact, but no single line should be longer than 100 characters.

 ## How to build and run the demo apps